Green Card Lottery

 *Persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.

 REQUIREMENTS FOR ENTRYFIRST, you must be a native of an eligible country.
 In most cases this means that you were born in that country.
 However, there are two other ways you may be able to qualify.
-First, if you were born in a country whose natives are ineligible but your spouse was born in a country whose natives are eligible, then you can claim your spouse's country of birth provided both you and your spouse are on the selected entry, are issued visas and enter the U.S. simultaneously.
-Second, if you were born in a country whose natives are ineligible, but neither of your parents was born there or resided there at the time of your birth, you may claim nativity in one of your parents' countries of birth if it is a country whose natives qualify for the DV program.
+First, if your spouse was born in a country whose natives are eligible, then you can claim your spouse's country of birth provided both you and your spouse are on the selected entry, are issued visas and enter the U.S. simultaneously.
+Second, if neither of your parents was born or resided in same ineligible country where you were born, you may claim nativity in one of your parents' countries of birth if it is a country whose natives qualify for the DV program.

 SECOND, you must meet either the education or work experience requirement of the DV program.
 Specifically, you must have EITHER a high school education or its equivalent, defined as successful completion of a 12-year course of elementary and secondary education; OR two years of work experience within the past five years in an occupation requiring at least two years of training or experience to perform.